- News Releases

 On Nov.
 10, 2016, Drs.
 Merchea and Burns worked together to remove the cancer from Amy's body.
 "In a single operation, we were able to remove the affected parts of her colon and liver," Dr. Burns says.
 "That meant a shorter hospital stay, and a quicker recovery and return to normal life."

 After the surgery, Amy continued chemotherapy for a few months before graduating to the status every cancer patient desires: no evidence of disease.
-She has remained cancer-free since.
-"It's a great feeling," says Amy, who now undergoes annual surveillance near her home in Kentucky.
+After her most recent tests, doctors also told Amy she could decrease her number of follow-up visits to just two a year.
+"It's a great feeling," she says.

-Looking back on her journey, Amy admits that in the early days of her diagnosis, she was just going through the motions and was slow to process.
-Over time, however, she realized how important it was for her to advocate for herself ― a message she now passes on to others.
+Looking back on her journey, Amy admits that in the early days of her diagnosis, she was just "going through the motions.
+I was slow to process."
+Over time, however, she realized how important it was for her to advocate for herself.

 "It's not always about the big milestones," Amy says.
 "Part of my gratitude to Mayo Clinic is being able to celebrate today.
-Cancer is still always on my mind, but it hasn't stopped me from living an amazing life."
+So I'm living in this moment, right now, because I have this moment."